Arianna Huffington: Awards and honors

+Huffington was named to the 2011 Time 100 as a media mogul.
 Huffington was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.

 Personal life

 Huffington is Greek by birth and became a naturalized American citizen in 1990.
 She met her husband Michael Huffington in 1985.
-They were married a year later, on April 12, 1986, and have two daughters, Isabella and Christina.
+They were married a year later, on April 12, 1986, and have two daughters.

 The couple later moved to Santa Barbara, California, and, in 1992, Michael ran as a Republican for a seat in the U.S. House of Representatives, winning the election by a significant margin.
 In 1994, he narrowly lost the race for the U.S. Senate seat in California to incumbent Dianne Feinstein.

 The couple divorced in 1997.
 In 1998, Michael Huffington disclosed that he was bisexual, saying, "I know now that my sexuality is part of who I am, I've been through a long process of finding out the truth about me."
-He stated, "In December 1985, in my Houston townhouse I sat down with [Arianna] and told her that I had dated women and men so that she would be aware of it ...
+He stated, "In December 1985, in my Houston townhouse I sat down with [Arianna] and told her that I had dated women and men so that she would be aware of it...
 The good news was that it was not an issue for her."

+Huffington has residences in New York City and the Brentwood neighborhood of Los Angeles.